Can I Buy Burial Insurance For My Parents? (Quick Coverage)

-There comes a time when you start thinking about the costs that will fall to you when your parent’s health starts to decline.
-Funerals can range from $8,000 – $12,000.
-This is a high cost for any family, especially if you and your siblings are not prepared.
+There comes a time when you start thinking about the costs that will fall on you when your parent’s health starts to decline.
+Funerals can range from $8,000 – $12,000, which is a high price for any family, especially if they are unprepared.

-Burial insurance is an affordable solution to help cover these final expenses.
-However, like most life insurance, regulations need to be followed when taking out a policy.
+Senior burial insurance is an affordable solution to help cover these final expenses.
+However, like most life insurance, regulations must be followed when taking out a policy.

 Can I Buy Burial Insurance For My Parents?

 You can purchase burial insurance for your parent, but they need to be involved.
-Your parent must be involved in the process by agreeing to the coverage and signing their name on the application.
+Your parent must agree to the coverage and sign their name on the application.
 The child can be the payor and the beneficiary but must get the parent’s consent to take out a policy.
 By following these steps, you can purchase burial insurance for your parents.

 Can I Buy Burial Life Insurance for Parents Over 80?